 The time has come when we need to start to challenge our perception of what computers can or cannot do.
 With the development of cognitive machine learning algorithms, CTO's, Content Owners, and technical strategists now have an entirely new set of tools to build the next-generation digital media supply chain.

-With the introduction of Vidinet Cognitive Services, Vidispine API and Vidinet become the perfect platform for the job.
+With the introduction of VidiNet Cognitive Services, VidiCore API and VidiNet become the perfect platform for the job.